 Families, schools, enterprises, and many others hold events.
-This is why businessmen in the United States run venues that cater to festivals, sports events, parties, one-day events, weddings, and others types of special events
+This is why businessmen in the United States run venues that cater to festivals, sports events, parties, one-day events, weddings, and other types of special events.

 Venue liability insurance is a collective term for different insurance products that will protect your venue business against specific third-party claims.
 One that’s very useful is general liability insurance.
 General liability insurance covers the following: